 Because every human is different, I take an eclectic approach to therapy.
 I incorporate a wide array of therapeutic techniques in order to best fit you as an individual.
 I pull from cognitive-behavioral therapy (CBT), humanistic, narrative, solution-focused, and Gestalt therapies.
-I am also trained in Eye Movement Desensitization and Reprocessing (EMDR), a therapy that is very effective in treating trauma.
+I also provide Eye Movement Desensitization and Reprocessing (EMDR), a therapy that is very effective in treating trauma.

 I have over 10 years of experience working with children, teens, and families.
 I entered the field as a behavior interventionist, utilizing Applied Behavior Analysis (ABA) in the schools and homes of clients diagnosed with Autism Spectrum Disorder (ASD), Down Syndrome, and other developmental disorders.
-I also taught English to preschool through sixth grade students in two primary schools in Madrid, Spain.
-Since returning to California, I have worked at primary and secondary schools to provide therapy, counseling, and consultations.
-Through this experience, I have gained knowledge and experience with Education Code and have advocated for students and parents.
-I also have extensive experience working with trauma, anxiety, depression, grief and loss, relationships, difficult behaviors, self-esteem, anger, and stress.
+I then moved to Spain to teach English to elementary school students.
+It was an amazing experience that really expanded my worldview.
+After returning to California, I worked in various primary and secondary schools to provide therapy, counseling, and consultations.
+I gained extensive experience working clients dealing with trauma, anxiety, depression, grief and loss, relationships, difficult behaviors, self-esteem, anger, and stress.

 I earned my Bachelor of Arts in Psychology at California State University, Long Beach, and my Master of Science in Counseling at California State University, Fullerton.
-I am a Licensed Marriage and Family Therapist (LMFT107252) and a Certified Yoga Instructor (RYT-200).
+I am a Licensed Marriage and Family Therapist (LMFT107252), Licensed Professional Clinical Counselor (LPCC6635), and a Registered Yoga Teacher (RYT-200).